Nostalgia | Jarcrew

 Why would you sign a band on the basis of the first album when we had an eight minute instrumental song about a fictional cowboy?

 It was a shame as I think it took the shine away from us as individuals, and started the beginning of the end.

-The recordings are still around on individual laptops and minidisc etc…..we have muted the idea of recording it from scratch and one day releasing it….but life is busy….it took me 5 weeks to answer these questions (much to the annoyance of the interviewer!).
+The recordings are still around on individual laptops and minidisc etc…..we have muted the idea of recording it from scratch and one day releasing it….but life is busy….it took me 5 weeks to answer these questions!.

 As a band we would have 19 different versions of the same song…we could never finish a song for some reason….I blame ADHD.

 The voicemail at the end of the Gut LP, that was an actual message left on Rod’s house phone…

 - Hello Monster (Radio 1 Wales) Jarcrew 4:47